Thomas Birkett, 3rd Baron Birkett

-Thomas Birkett, 3rd Baron Birkett (born 25 July 1982) is a British hereditary peer, and photographer.

-He is the son of Michael Birkett and Gloria Taylor.
-He is the half-brother of actor, Alexander Siddig.
+Thomas Birkett, 3rd Baron Birkett (born 25 July 1982) is a British hereditary peer and photographer.
+He is the son of Michael Birkett and Gloria Taylor, and the half-brother of actor Alexander Siddig.

 Tom Birkett married the ballerina Nathalie Harrison in 2014.
 Birkett succeeded his father in the family title in 2015, thus his wife is now formally styled The Lady Birkett.
 Also in 2015, he was admitted as a Freeman of the Curriers' Company.

 Lord and Lady Birkett live in London WC1.